12 Most important Dos and Don’ts to note when on self-drive safari around Uganda

 - Oil enough to refill the sump

-- Water of drinkable quality and for refilling the engine’s cooling system if it bursts
+- The water of drinkable quality and for refilling the engine’s cooling system if it bursts

 - Plastic bonding goo to fix sump, distributor cap, etc.